 One of Simon’s guiding phrases is walking the spiritual path with practical shoes.
 It has to do with a blend of approaches, of doing the deep spiritual work and grounding it in the practicality of our daily life.

 “Psychology without spirituality is arid and ultimately meaningless, while spirituality without grounding in psychological work leads to vanity and illusions.” – Russ Hudson

 Awakening and enlightenment is often understood as a solitary path, whereby we picture being in a cave somewhere in the mountains in India.
 This is not the case with our program.
-We see awakening as a relational process that happens in a community of others on the path – where we are being seen, challenged, and supported as we go through our inquiry.
+We see awakening as a relational process that happens in a community of others on the path – where we are being seen, challenged, witnessed, and supported as we go through our inquiry.
 In fact, being in relationship with others serves as a constant mirror to us as to where we are on our journey.
 This program is built on the principles of social learning where we grow and develop in and through relationships.
 Margaret Wheatley said it best: “For as long as we’ve been around as humans, as wandering bands of nomads or cave dwellers, we have sat together and shared experiences.
 We’ve painted images on rock walls, recounted dreams and visions, told stories of the day, and generally felt comforted to be in the world together.
 When the world became fearsome, we came together.
 When the world called us to explore its edges, we journeyed together.
 Whatever we did, we did it together.”

 With a diverse and mysterious history, the image of the Enneagram (ennea-nine, gram-image) dates back at least 3500 years and represents within it an entire universe of dynamic rhythms, patterns, and laws that can be applied to virtually any aspect of reality.